interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 1. The sending application uses a higher-level protocol to negotiate the address, an amount, and a cryptographic condition with the destination.
 It calls on the interledger module to send a payment with these parameters.

-2. The interledger module prepares the ILP packet, chooses the account to send the local ledger transfer to, and passes them to the local ledger interface.
+2. The interledger module prepares the ILP Payment Packet, chooses the account to send the local ledger transfer to, and passes them to the local ledger interface.

 3. The local ledger interface creates a local ledger transfer, including the crytographic condition, then authorizes this transfer on the local ledger.